patrickmineault/research_code/docs/slides/03-testing.md

     3. Your code is clean, tests don't pass
     4. Rewrite the code
     5. Iterate until tests pass again
-* Much less stressful than without tests
+* Much less stressful with tests and git
 * Focus on one test at a time with `python test_cka.py TestCka.test_same`
     * Don't forget to run the whole suite at the end!

 # Advanced topics!

-* Testing deterministic side-effect free computational code has a very high returns:effort ratio, but...
+Testing deterministic side-effect free computational code has a very high returns:effort ratio, but...

 * [You can also test data loaders for correctness](https://github.com/patrickmineault/brain-scorer/blob/main/tests/test_pvc4_loader.py).
 * [You can also test data for correctness](https://github.com/patrickmineault/phaco-meta/blob/master/read-data.R#L320)
 * [You can also test notebooks for correctness](https://github.com/NeuromatchAcademy/course-content/blob/master/ci/verify_exercises.py#L56)